 - Evaluate the Parvo vaccine and disinfection protocol you are using and decide if you are positioned to prevent all Parvo strains.

-- Start vaccination early and be sure to give two Parvo vaccines, two weeks apart, one week before your puppies leave the kennel.
+- Start vaccination early and be sure to give two Parvo vaccines, two weeks apart—one week before your puppies leave the kennel.

 - Keep your cats vaccinated in the kennel and avoid the issue.
-If the cat is vaccinated for feline distemper, Panleukopenia, they cannot get Canine Parvovirus.
+If the cat is vaccinated for feline Distemper (Panleukopenia), they cannot get Canine Parvovirus.

 - Slow and stop the vomiting.
 Reglan is preferred here, but several other products are also effective.

 - Early feeding is very helpful in the recovery.
-As soon as puppies can handle it, start them on high fat/Protein food.
+As soon as puppies can handle it, start them on high fat/protein food.
 Do not use high carbohydrates or you get Clostridium overgrowth and sudden death.
-Many use all meat baby food or Royal Canine Recovery diet.
+Many use all-meat baby food or Royal Canine Recovery diet.

-Keep them comfortable, disinfect around them, and provide lots of paper to remove any diarrhea stool when it happens.
+Keep them comfortable, disinfect around them, and provide lots of paper to remove any diarrhea when it happens.

-When Parvo happens you have to get aggressive as there are now millions of Parvo virus in the kennel.
+When Parvo happens, you have to get aggressive as there are now millions of Parvovirus in the kennel.

-- Move vaccine to 4-6-8 weeks starting with Parvo only vaccine at 4-6 weeks.
+- Move vaccine to 4-6-8 weeks, starting with a Parvo-only vaccine at 4-6 weeks.

-- Put oral electrolytes (RE-SORB®) in front of all puppies from weaning to 8 weeks.
+- Put oral electrolytes (Re-Sorb®) in front of all puppies from weaning to 8 weeks.
 Do this for all puppies for 30 days.

-The materials, information and answers provided through this website are not intended to replace the medical advice or services of a qualified veterinarian or other pet health care professional.
+The materials, information and answers provided through this website are not intended to replace the medical advice or services of your personal veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical